userback/widget-ios/README.md

 ### 4. Screen tracking

-Call `enterScreen` when a screen becomes active and `leaveScreen` when it's dismissed, so surveys can be attributed to the correct screen:
+Call `enterScreen` when a screen becomes active and `leaveScreen` when it's dismissed, so surveys can be attributed to the correct screen.
+The screen name you pass must match a screen configured in the Userback app under **Survey Designer → Target → Mobile Screens** — that's how a survey gets targeted to appear only on specific screens:

 ```swift
 UserbackSDK.shared.enterScreen("ProductDetailScreen")